jeyakatsa/jehova/R&D-files/MVPblueprint.md

 ### Part 1.
 Transpiling

 #### 1. Transpiling
-Write Jehova to Java transpiler, and the ability to automatically compile the output source with GCC.
+Write Jehova to Solidity transpiler, and the ability to automatically compile the output source with GCC.